Don’t close CHSVT Editor of the Reformer:

 In recent weeks, our Governor in his State of the State address and our entire legislative delegation have decried that education is the key to success.
 Taxpayers are asked to provide more school lunches, to expand college classes for high schoolers, to fund preschool opportunities all in the name of education - the key to success in an individual’s life and in our state’s vitality.
 Yet, the Feb.
 14 Reformer headline informs us that this same Governor and these same representatives are willing to consider cutting a vital program for those who have fallen through the cracks but who now want to better themselves and society.

 Community High School of Vermont serves a different population than Vermont Adult Learning and does so in an entirely different way.
-CHSVT students need the daily encouragement of body, mind, and soul given to them by the dedicated
+CHSVT students need the daily encouragement of body, mind, and soul given to them by the dedicated staff at CHSVT.

 It seems to me that the DOE chose to exploit the most vulnerable program hoping that no one would speak out against its closing.
 I implore the Department of Education, Governor Schumlin, and our Representatives to reconsider their decision to close the Community High School of Vermont.

 Thank you to Bob Audette of the Brattleboro Reformer for your insightful articles that brought this closing to light.